danielPoloWork/danielPoloWork/README.md

 colleagues.
 I work hard and I like to achieve my goals.

 I like new challenges as well as the opportunity to grow constantly and that's why I love the IT field.
-I always appreciate having the opportunity to demonstrate my value, aware of bringing with me a certain technical baggage that is not complete but always in a growth phase.
+I always appreciate having the opportunity to demonstrate my value, aware of bringing with me certain technical baggage that is not complete but always in a growth phase.

 ###### *"Hard work pays off in the long run.
 Procrastination pays off."*